Stock market today: Wall Street gains ground following surprisingly strong US jobs report - ExBulletin

 Stock market today: Wall Street gains ground following surprisingly strong US jobs report

-Stocks rose on Wall Street and Treasury yields climbed Friday following a U.S. jobs report.
+Stocks finished solidly higher and bond yields rose Friday as Wall Street welcomed a surprisingly strong U.S. jobs report.

-The S&P 500 rose 0.9%, paring some of its losses for the week and approaching its record set last week.
-The Dow Jones Industrial Average gained 279 points, or 0.7%, as of 2:51 p.m.
-Eastern Time.
-The Nasdaq Composite Index rose 1.1%.
+The S&P 500 rose 1.1%, making up most of the previous day's loss and edging closer to its record set last week.
+The benchmark index still recorded its first weekly loss in three weeks.

+The Dow Jones Industrial Average rose 0.8% and the Nasdaq composite gained 1.2%.

-Technology companies have led this upward march.
-Chipmaking giant Nvidia rose 2.1% and Google parent Alphabet rose 1.1%.
-The gains were broad, with all sectors of the benchmark S&P 500 rising, although the index is still on track for its first weekly loss in three weeks.
+Technology companies accounted for a significant portion of the rise.
+Chipmaking giant Nvidia rose 2.4% and Google parent Alphabet rose 1.3%.

+The gains were strong, with all sectors of the S&P 500 finishing in the green.

-U.S. employers added an astonishing 303,000 workers to their workforces in March, according to a government report released Friday.
+American employers added a surprisingly large 303,000 workers to their payrolls in March, according to a government report released Friday.
 A strong labor market has helped fuel consumer spending and corporate profit growth, equating to strong overall economic growth.

 The strong job market has also raised concerns about rising inflation, which could delay any rate cuts by the Federal Reserve.
 However, Friday's report showed that wages rose 0.3% for the month, putting less upward pressure on inflation, and Wall Street still expects the Fed to begin to reduce its rates in June.

-Friday's gains follow a drop in major indexes late Thursday after a Federal Reserve official unsettled investors by questioning whether the central bank should cut rates this year amid a strong economy .
-A series of reports have recently shown that the US economy remains resilient despite high inflation levels and high interest rates.
+Friday's gains follow a late-day fall in stocks Thursday after a Fed official unsettled investors by questioning whether the central bank should cut rates this year amid a strong economy.

 The bond market may be expressing concerns about interest rates remaining high, but the stock market seems to accept the good jobs report as good news, consumer spending and corporate earnings companies remaining important to investors.

-As long as the market takes a dip or two and the Fed doesn't leave rates unchanged, that's good enough for stock investors, said Chris Zaccarelli, chief investment officer at Independent Advisor Alliance.
+As long as the market takes one or two declines and the Fed doesn't leave rates unchanged, that's good enough for stock investors, said Chris Zaccarelli, chief investment officer at Independent Advisor Alliance.

 The Fed's benchmark interest rate remains at its highest level in two decades due to historic rate hikes aimed at taming inflation.
 The strategy appears to have worked so far, with overall consumer prices falling drastically from their 2022 peak.
 Inflation fell to a rate of 3.2% in February.
 It reached 9.1% in mid-2022.

-Strong employment and consumer spending have raised concerns that inflation will be increasingly difficult to bring back to the Fed's 2% target rate.
+Strong employment and consumer spending have raised concerns about inflation below 3% and getting closer to the federal government's 2% target rate won't be easy.
 They also increase the risk of inflation warming.

 The Fed and investors will get another important inflation update next week when the government releases its March consumer price report.